risk-first/website/menagerie/Communication-Risk.md

 > "The famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture “This is a pipe”, I'd have been lying!" - [Rene Magritte, of _The Treachery of Images_](https://en.wikipedia.org/wiki/The_Treachery_of_Images)

-This brings about it's own **Communication Risk**: names are not _precise_, and concepts mean different things to different people.
+This brings about it's own [Communication Risk](Communication-Risk): names are not _precise_, and concepts mean different things to different people.
 We can't be sure that people have the same meaning for concepts that we have.

 ### Invisibility Risk

 Abstraction is a massively powerful technique.
 As we saw above, it allows things like the Internet to happen.
 However, the price of Abstraction is **Invisibility Risk**: function hides behind layers of abstraction and becomes invisible.

-We try to mitigate this type of **Communication Risk** via (for the most part) documentation.
+We try to mitigate this type of [Communication Risk](Communication-Risk) via (for the most part) documentation.
 This is a terrible deal:  because we can't understand the original, (un-abstracted) implementation, we now need to write some simpler documentation, which _explains_ the abstraction, in terms of further abstractions, and this is where things start to get murky.

 **Invisibility Risk** is risk due to information not sent.
 Because humans don't need a complete understanding of a concept to use it, we can cope with some **Invisibility Risk** in communication.